Antenna types: Dipoles

 A sloper or sloper dipole is a half-wave wire slanting down from a single elevated mounting point.
 It is usually fed at its center with the feedline cable itself slanting away at a perpendicular counter-slope from the sloping antenna wire, towards a small pole or a ground anchor near the base of the mast.
 (Note: The elaborate arrangements for the feedline to slope perpendicular to the antenna is to prevent the feedline from picking up unbalanced current induced by the currents circulating through the center of the antenna.)
 The sloper's far end is attached to a short pole or fastened by an insulated cord to a ground anchor.
 It is popular because it requires only a single mast, and with a good ground system below it, has a nearly omnidirectional pattern.

-A sloper dipole is sometimes called a half-wave sloper, which is an accurate descriptive name, but unfortunately easy to confuse with a half-sloper: One of the names of the half-size monopole version of a sloper dipole, which is only ½ × ½ = a quarter-wave long.
+A sloper dipole is sometimes called a half-wave sloper, which is an accurate descriptive name, but unfortunately easy to confuse with a half-sloper: One of the names of the half-size monopole version of a sloper dipole, which is only 1/2 × 1/2 = a quarter-wave long.